 3. The tenant complains to a government agency to enforce building or housing codes.

 If a landlord evicts a tenant for exercising one of these rights, the tenant can use this as a defense against the eviction.
 For more information, see the Nolo article Texas State Laws Prohibiting Landlord Retaliation.

 Under the federal Fair Housing Act and the Texas Fair Housing Act, a tenant cannot be discriminated against for race, religion, gender, national origin, familial status (including children under the age of 18 and pregnant women), and disability.
 A landlord cannot evict a tenant based on any of these characteristics.
 If a landlord does evict a tenant in violation of the federal Fair Housing Act or Texas Fair Housing Act, the tenant can use this as a defense against the eviction.
 The Texas Workforce Commission provides more information on the federal Fair Housing Act and the Texas Fair Housing Act.
 Also see the Nolo article Housing Discrimination Prohibited by State and Local Law for more on laws prohibiting discrimination against tenants.

 For more information on tenants' rights, see the articles available at TexasTenant.org, a site maintained by the Texas Low Income Housing Information Service that includes useful advice on tenant defenses to evictions in Texas.
-The Texas Attorney General also has several articles regarding tenant rights available online, including a brochure discussing recent changes to landlord-tenant law in Texas.
+The Texas Attorney General also has several articles regarding tenant rights available online.
 Tenants who live in federally assisted housing should check out the tenant resource page at HUD.gov.

 Also, check out your specific county court resources.
 Understanding how each county court operates is essential for tenants challenging an eviction lawsuit.
 Some county courts provide sample legal forms and other information regarding how to proceed in an evictions case, such as the Dallas County Justice Court and the Harris County Justice Court.